pbrebner/restaurant-page/README.md

 A dynamically rendered restuarant hompage as part of The Odin Project.

-Note: As part of the exercise learning experience, DOM elements were created using Javascriptand the main section was loaded dynamically as required
+Note: As part of the exercise learning experience, DOM elements were created using Javascript and the main section was loaded dynamically as required

 [Check it out](https://pbrebner.github.io/restaurant-page/)